psu-libraries/contentdmtools/readme.md

       * `powershell.exe -ExecutionPolicy bypass ; .\setupNonAdmin.ps1`
 1. To start the dashboard, double click on the `startDashboard.bat` file.
 This will open a terminal window.
 Once text stops appearing on the screen, go to a browser and visit http://localhost:10000 to view the CONTENTdm Tools Dashboard.
 You do not need do bypass the `ExecutionPolicy` for the dashboard, it will automatically do so.
    * **Do not close the terminal window or it will kill the dashboard**.
 When you are done using CONTENTdm Tools, you can safely close the terminal window.
    * When you start the dashboard for the first time, you will be prompted for Administrative Credentials to permit PowerShell to make a web server available networks.
 You can hit cancel and still use the dashboard on your workstation without Administrative Rights.
 If you wish other users to access the CONTENTdm Tools Dashboard running on your workstation, you can choose to open the PowerShell web server to Enterprise, Domain, Private, or Public networks.
-Talk to your IT first.
+Please see the [security](#security) section below and talk to your IT department first.
 1. If you are not using the dashboard, you can run the scripts in a PowerShell window, in the CONTENTdm Tools root directory.

 ## Documentation